Why Study Solanus Casey?

 This gift to put people at ease was helpful when he worked as a porter.
 A mother came to him distressed.
 “What’s your problem, dear,” he asked, “I think I have cancer,” she said.
 Fr.
 Solanus responded, “Don’t you know God can cure cancer just like a toothache?”
 The cancer never returned, and she lived into her eighties.

-”Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.”
+”Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars forever and ever.”
 (Dn 12:3) The era in which Fr.
-Solanus worked as a doorkeeper were dark times.
+Solanus worked as a doorkeeper was a dark time.
 There were two world wars, the Great Depression, and all the consequent anxieties.
 Through this darkness, Fr.
 Solanus served as a luminary, radiating hope to all who came to him.

-He was known to give precise predictions, such as when worried parents asked about their sons fighting at war.
+He often gave precise predictions, such as to worried parents who asked about their sons fighting at war.
 Likewise, these prophecies extended to matters of physical healings.
 To a person whose sister was near death following an operation, he said, “There will be a change tonight at 9 o’clock tonight.
 She is not going to die.”
 The woman recovered shortly after nine o’clock that evening.

-Though Fr.
-Solanus was loved by so many on the outside world, he could be an unwitting nuisance to his Capuchin brethren.
-After all, to live with a saint is to be reminded of one’s own limitations.
+While so many on the outside world loved Fr.
+Solanus, he could be an unintended nuisance to his Capuchin brethren.
+After all, when living with a saint, one’s own limitations become obvious.
 However, he did have his share of idiosyncrasies.
-He was very fond of playing violin, for instance, but unfortunately was no Itzhak Perlman.
-Some of the brethren would openly show their irritation if he brought his violin to the community recreation.
+He was very fond of playing the violin, for instance, but unfortunately was no Itzhak Perlman.
+Some of the brethren openly revealed their annoyance if he brought his violin to the community recreation.
 Nonetheless, if he met with ridicule, he responded with peace.

 His attitude towards others was non-judgmental and merciful.
 He counseled, “Be as blind to the faults of your neighbor as possible, trying at least to attribute a good intention to their actions.”
-One of the brethren, Friar E., seemed to be intolerably annoyed by Fr.
-Solanus.
-In the refectory, on days when speaking was permitted during meals, Friar E. would harass him, when he saw how little food he took for himself.
-“Are you trying to be a saint?” he would say.
-He would suggest that he was some sort of poser, and not really a saint at all.
-Another friar who sat by, said, “Father Solanus just looked down and continued eating.
+Fr.
+Solanus unwittingly gave Friar Elmer. a large dose of irritation.
+In the refectory, on days when speaking was permitted during meals, Friar Elmer would harass Fr.
+Solanus, seeing how little food he took for himself.
+“Are you trying to be a saint?” he jeered.
+He suggested that Solanus was a poser and no saint at all.
+Another friar who sat by, said, “Father Solanus just looked down, and continued eating.
 He would never in any way be grieved or mad.
 Sometimes he laughed and other times you could see it hurt a little.’’

-The irony is that only a few years before, Friar E. had been stung by several bees while he worked with Fr.
+The irony is that only a few years before, several bees had stung Friar Elmer while he worked with Fr.
 Solanus at the apiary.
-As he fell to the ground and was writhing in pain.
-Fr.
+As he fell to the ground in anguish, Fr.
 Solanus blessed him, and all the pain immediately vanished.
-Such an example of pardon is vital for our turbulent times.
+Such an example of pardon is relevant for our turbulent times.

 Stars at Night

-With so much violence, injustice, and anxiousness in the world, to find an exemplary soul, shining with marvelous virtues, is like a sailor guided by the stars of night.
+With so much violence, injustice, and anxiousness in the world, to find an exemplary soul shining with marvelous virtues is like a sailor guided by the stars of night.
 To follow the example of a saint is to travel on a sure way.
 On November 18, 2017, Solanus Casey was beatified at Ford Field in Detroit with 65,000 people in attendance.
-He was recognized as having practiced heroic virtue in his life.
-While he is now officially known as Blessed Solanus, yet for many people, he will remain “Father Solanus.”
+The practice of heroic virtue won him this honor.
+While he is now officially Blessed Solanus, yet for many people, he will remain “Father Solanus.”
 For me, the name Casey is no longer an embarrassment to be hidden, but a gift to be treasured.

 © 2018 Bede